5-Star-Rated Jaw Specialist in Glendale, CA, for Orthodontic Treatment

 Sleep apnea is a condition in which breathing stops periodically during sleep, as many as 20-30 times per hour. (“Apnea” is the Greek word for “without breath.”)
 If you suffer from sleep apnea, each time your breathing stops, the resulting lack of oxygen alerts your brain, which temporarily wakes you up to restart proper breathing.
 Because the time spent awake is so brief, most people with sleep apnea don’t remember it – and many think they are getting a good night’s sleep.
 However, the constant wake-sleep-wake-sleep cycle precludes the deep sleep that refreshes the body, and sufferers are frequently drowsy during the day.

 The following symptoms can indicate the presence of sleep apnea.
-If you notice one or more of these, give us a call, and we can refer you to a sleep apnea specialist.
+If you notice one or more of these, give us a call at 818.273.6225.
+We can refer you to a sleep apnea specialist.

 There are three categories of sleep apnea.
 The most common is called obstructive sleep apnea (OSA), and occurs due to a physical blockage, usually the collapsing of the soft tissue in the back of the throat.
 Less common is central sleep apnea (CSA), in which breathing stops because the muscles involved don’t receive the proper signal from the brain.
 And some people suffer from “mixed” or “complex” sleep apnea, which is a combination of obstructive and central.